popatre/class-sem-alternative/README.md

 It should have the following properties:

 -   name: The name given
--   instrument: the instrument they play
+-   instrument: the instrument they play - defaults to 'singer'
 -   skillLevel: skill on the instrument
 -   money: current money they have/can earn
 -   skill: their special skill - defaults to 'make music'